mbrewis19321023/skripsieCode/README.md

 Version 2.4: Able to go save some pinouts from a test.c file stored in the data folder.
 This is actual code from students.
 Makes a dataframe with some pin information.
 Currently very buggy and not able to go into each file of each student yet.
 Bugs: --Does not work for this stucture GPIO_InitStruct.Pin = B1_Pin;

+Version 2.5: This is a rollback version.
+Removed all the functionality associated with 2.4 since it will nopw be added in a Step_3 instead.
+Also removed the redundent indexing in the data.csv file

+Version 3.1: Here Step_3 was added.
+It only works for test cases